ART-DECO: Arbitrary Text Guidance for 3D Detailizer Construction: Conclusions

 We introduce ART-DECO, a shape detailization model that can refine a coarse shape of arbitrary structure into a detailed 3D shape.
 By distilling the knowledge in a pretrained multi-view image diffusion model, our detailizer learns to generate local details with the style described in an input text prompt.
 Once trained, our detailizer can be used to detailize given coarse shapes into detailed shapes with a consistent style.
 We demonstrate the superior performance of our method in the experiments and in an interactive modeling workflow.

-The dense voxel representation that our method adopts enables us to take advantage of convolutional networks.
-However, it also limits the resolution of our generated shapes.
+\paragraph{Limitation.} The dense voxel representation that our method adopts enables us to take advantage of convolutional networks.
+However, it limits the resolution of our generated shapes; the surfaces can appear blocky or jagged due to voxel artifacts, causing local details and smooth curves to be less faithfully presented.
+It also struggles with thin structures such as plant leaves; see Figure~\ref{fig:limitation} (a) and (c).
 Alternative representations and network design can be explored to address this issue.
-Our representation stores a fixed color in each voxel instead of view-dependent colors, therefore it cannot represent shapes with glossy or reflective surfaces, see Figure ~\ref{fig:limitation}.
+Our representation stores a fixed color in each voxel instead of view-dependent colors, therefore it cannot represent shapes with glossy or reflective surfaces, see Figure~\ref{fig:limitation} (b).
 Our detailizer requires re-training for each different text prompt, which can be inconvenient for fast prototyping.
+Lastly, our method requires a set of category-specific coarse shapes for training each new style, which limits its applicability in domains where such data does not exist, and makes it less feasible to scale across many styles without additional human effort.
 With sufficient compute, we believe it is possible to distill a more generic detailizer that can take both the text prompt and the coarse shape as input during inference, and generate detailed shapes at an interactive speed.